Skatu/Consult-Logger/README.md

 ## Structure
 This project is divided into a classic controller, service, repository, model and DTO layered approach.
-It's currently configured to use in-memory H2 database, but you can use any db.
+It's currently configured to use in-memory H2 database, but you can use any db by changing the application.properties file and adding the necessary dependencies.
+For persistence, I've used JPA.

 On startup, the database is populated with pre-existing data.
 You can turn off this feature in the application.properties file, by setting the property "loadTemplateData" to false.